-Regulate alterations within the floodplain and drainageways within the watershed to provide flood protection to natural resources, permanent structures, and private lands, in accordance with M.S.
+1 2 flood protection to natural resources, permanent structures, and private lands, in accordance with M.S.
 103F.

-- Preserve existing water storage capacity below the 100-year high water elevation of all public waters, wetlands subject to the Wetland Conservation Act, and public drainage systems subject to Minnesota's buffer law in the watershed to minimize the frequency and severity of high water. - Minimize development below the Federal Emergency Management Agency (FEMA) base flood elevation that will unduly restrict flood flows or aggravate known high water problems.

-Alteration to or filling land below the 100-year flood elevation of any wetland, public water, or landlocked subwatershed (as identified by municipalities) shall be subject to the following regulations and shall be completed in accordance with a state-approved floodplain management and shoreland ordinance:

-- a) No filling is allowed within the 100-year floodplain which causes a rise in the 100-year flood elevation without providing compensatory floodplain storage equal to or greater than the volume of fill.
-A no-rise certification by a professional engineer satisfies this requirement. - b) No grading or filling is allowed within the 100-year floodplain which reduces the flood carrying capacity of the watercourse. - c) The lowest floor of the lowest enclosed area of proposed structures must be a minimum of two (2) feet above the 100-year high water level of nearby surface waters or one (1) foot above the emergency overflow elevation, whichever is greater, unless they have protection through flood proofing or by another approved construction technique. - d) No permanent structure, with the exception of drainage conveyance structures and monitoring equipment, may be constructed in the floodway as it is shown on FEMA flood maps.
+3 4 5 6 • Preserve existing water storage capacity below the 100-year high water elevation of all public waters, wetlands subject to the Wetland Conservation Act, and public drainage systems subject to Minnesota's buffer law in the watershed to minimize the frequency and severity of high water.
+7 8 • Minimize development below the Federal Emergency Management Agency (FEMA) base flood elevation that will unduly restrict flood flows or aggravate known high water problems.
+9 6.2 F Regulated Activity and Threshold 10 11 12 13 Alterati landloc and sha ordinar ion to or filling land below the 100-year flood elevation of any wetland, public water, or ked subwatershed (as identified by municipalities) shall be subject to the following regulations all be completed in accordance with a state-approved floodplain management and shoreland acce: 14 15 16 a) No filling is allowed within the 100-year floodplain which causes a rise in the 100-year flood elevation without providing compensatory floodplain storage equal to or greater than the volume of fill.
+A no-rise certification by a professional engineer satisfies this requirement.
+17 18 b) No grading or filling is allowed within the 100-year floodplain which reduces the flood carrying capacity of the watercourse.
+19 20 21 22 c) The lowest floor of the lowest enclosed area of proposed structures must be a minimum of two (2) feet above the 100-year high water level of nearby surface waters or one (1) foot above the emergency overflow elevation, whichever is greater, unless they have protection through flood proofing or by another approved construction technique.
+23 24 25 d) No permanent structure, with the exception of drainage conveyance structures and monitoring equipment, may be constructed in the floodway as it is shown on FEMA flood maps.
+26 6.3 F Exceptions a.
+Fill shall not cause a net decrease in storage capacity below the projected 100-year high water 32 elevation nor an increase in the 100-year elevation of a waterbody.
+33

-If the 100-year high water elevation of a waterbody is entirely within a municipality, the waterbody does not outlet during the 100-year event, and the municipality has adopted a floodplain ordinance prescribing an allowable degree of floodplain encroachment, the ordinance governs the allowable degree of encroachment.
+- 27 If the 100-year high water elevation of a waterbody is entirely within a municipality, the waterbody - does not outlet during the 100-year event, and the municipality has adopted a floodplain ordinance 28 - prescribing an allowable degree of floodplain encroachment, the ordinance governs the allowable 29 - degree of encroachment.
+30